MatteoLarrode/DataViz-2102/Cloropleth Maps/README.md

 few regions distinguisly higher than the rest.
 This map would benefit from having a legend split into breaks

-Describe the patterns in your map.
-What story are you communicating with your map?
-Does the map effectively communicate your story?
-Why or why not?

 ## Alternative Maps

 ### From gradient color scheme to classed scale